MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-update-oem.md

 ---

-# Apply Azure Stack original equipment manufacturer (OEM) updates
+# Apply Azure Stack Hub original equipment manufacturer (OEM) updates

-*Applies to: Azure Stack integrated systems*
+*Applies to: Azure Stack Hub integrated systems*

-You can apply original equipment manufacturer (OEM) updates to your Azure Stack hardware components to receive driver and firmware improvements as well as security patches while minimizing the impact on your users.
+You can apply original equipment manufacturer (OEM) updates to your Azure Stack Hub hardware components to receive driver and firmware improvements as well as security patches while minimizing the impact on your users.
 In this article, you can learn about OEM updates, OEM contact information, and how to apply an OEM update.

 ## Overview of OEM updates

 In addition to Microsoft Azure Stack updates, many OEMs also release regular updates for your Azure Stack hardware, such as driver and firmware updates.
 These are referred to as **OEM Package Updates**.
 To understand whether your OEM releases OEM Package Updates, check your [OEM's Azure Stack documentation](#oem-contact-information).

-These OEM package updates are uploaded into the **updateadminaccount** storage account and applied via the Azure Stack Administrator portal.
+These OEM package updates are uploaded into the **updateadminaccount** storage account and applied via the Azure Stack Hub Administrator portal.
 For more information, see [Applying OEM Updates](#apply-oem-updates).

 Ask your original equipment manufacturer (OEM) about their specific notification process to ensure OEM package update notifications reach your organization.